Shreyash-gkwd/ShieldSecure-Antivirus-software/README.md

 > 🛡️ This test file is **not harmful** and is widely used to verify antivirus functionality without risk.

+> 🧪 **Testing Suite:**
+> - All test scripts and documentation are now in the `tests/` folder.
+> - Safe test scripts simulate malware detection and can be used without risk to your system.

 ## 📸  ShieldSecure GUI Screenshots